Marine Stings and Scrapes (cont.)

-- Soak a compress in household vinegar (5% acetic acid solution) and hot water.
-Apply to the affected area to prevent further stings.
+- For some types of jellyfish stings, a compress of household vinegar (5% acetic acid solution) and hot water can be used on the affected area to prevent further stings.

 - Rinse eye stings with a saline solution, such as Artificial Tears.
 Do not put vinegar, alcohol, or any other "stinger solution" in the eyes.
 The skin around the eye can be dabbed with a cloth soaked in vinegar, but you must be extremely careful not to get any of the solution in the eye.